Craxy/Parkitect-Currencies/README.md

 For negative values there are even more possible positions because of the negative sign:
 -€ 123.12, € -123.12, €-123.12, -€123.12, -123.12€, -123.12 €

+### Separators
+Different countries use different decimal and group separators.
+For example: US: `12,345.67`, DE: `12.345,67`.
+Parkitect uses the US style for all numbers.
+This mod can change the representation for currencies -- ONLY currencies, other types (like speed or height) aren't changed.
+Neither are price input fields affected.
+These limitations result in a quite quirky experience: some numbers are in one style while others use another style.
+And for input fields you have to remember to use the original (US) style.
+Because of these issues no custom separators are used unless you enable them separately.

 <br></br>
 **Note**: The change is purely cosmetic: $123.12 = 123.12 € = £123.12 = ¥123.12 = R 123.12 -- there's no currency conversion.